Undergraduate Program FAQ

 What are the job statistics for physics bachelor's recipients?

-The most recent American Institute of Physics survey of physics bachelor's degree recipients contains the relevant job statistics.
-The percentage of physics bachelors who go directly to the work-force is 43%, with the remaining 57% going on to pursue advanced degrees.
-For Physics Bachelors going into private sector STEM jobs, the median starting salary is $51,000; for private sector non-STEM, it is $40,000; for those who went into high school teaching (12%), the median starting salary was $30,000; for those working for civilian government (8%), the median starting salary was $37,000.
-Over the 90's, starting salaries rose by about 8% to 13% a year, depending on sector.
-Presently, about 1/3 of physics bachelor's recipients enter graduate school in physics; most of these students are interested in research and development jobs in industry or in jobs as professors at colleges and universities.
-About another 1/3 of physics bachelor's recipients will enter graduate school in other fields such as law, medicine, and the other sciences or engineering.
+The most recent American Institute of Physics survey of physics bachelor's degree recipients contains the relevant job statistics (most recently updated in 2018).
+The percentage of physics bachelors who go directly to the work-force is 67%.
+For Physics Bachelors going into private sector STEM jobs, the median starting salary is $60,000; for private sector non-STEM, it is $48,000; for those who went into high school teaching (12%), the median starting salary was $40,000; for those working for civilian government (8%), the median starting salary was $50,000.

 How can I pursue my interest in astronomy?

 Today, astronomy and astrophysics are some of the most active and interesting fields of science.
 There is not a separate "astronomy major" at most universities.
-At Syracuse University, there are courses that focus on astronomical and astrophysical questions: the general astronomy courses (AST101 & AST104), Relativity & Cosmology (PHY312), Astrophysics (PHY317), and Astrobiology (PHY316).
+At Syracuse University, there are courses that focus on astronomical and astrophysical questions: the general astronomy courses (AST101 & AST104), Relativity & Cosmology (PHY312), Astrophysics (PHY317).
 Other physics courses provide the important scientific background (such as mathematical methods, electromagnetism, and modern physics) that are necessary for pursuing astronomical research in graduate school or for having a strong background in the "astro" area.
 Research opportunities are also available in gravity wave detection and laboratory astrophysics.
 So if you are interested in this type of science, the SU Department of Physics can provide the courses and research opportunities for this area.
+See the bottom of the page for the Physics BA for an example track focused on astronomy and astrophysics: https://thecollege.syr.edu/degree-programs/physics-bachelor-arts/

 What's the difference between majoring in physics and in engineering?